Joyboy0056/A-Mathematical-Introduction-to-LQG-and-Quantum-Geometry/README.md

-# A Mathematical Introduction to LQG and Quantum Geometry
+# My master's thesis in LQG

 This is my master's thesis with the University of Trento.
 I have been supervised by professor Lorenzo Fatibene of University of Torino, my work being based on a collection of
 9 lecture notes of him, on the Loop Quantisation of Gravity (LQG), still in process of publication.